Thathsara-Dassanayake/Depth-Camera/README.md

 ![image](https://github.com/user-attachments/assets/e0789a84-88ad-4fcc-9d43-5ca6dfa51247)

 ## Complete Integrated Design
-The complete 3D printed design integrates the main body, rotating component, and back lid seamlessly.
+The complete 3D printed design integrates the main body, rotating component, and back lid seamlessly.
 The assembly clearly shows the PCB and stepper motor, highlighting their well-considered placement and integration within the enclosure.
 This comprehensive design ensures that all components work together cohesively, providing a robust and efficient solution for the depth camera system.